-The School employs a counsellor for 1 day per week to support students who are having emotional difficulties either directly or indirectly related to school.
+The School employs two counsellors for 2 days per week to support students who are having emotional difficulties either directly or indirectly related to school.
 This service is available to all students and is confidential.
 Parents are not always informed that their child is accessing such support because of the confidential nature that this support takes.
 We always encourage young people to inform their parents that they are seeing the counsellor but, in order to ensure that the support is available to them, do not enforce consent for access.

 Behaviour Support Service (BSS)

-Although we do not buy in the services of this team, the BSS do support students with a Statement of SEN or EHCP who are experiencing difficulty with their schooling and whose behaviour is putting their school place at risk.
+This is layer of support is an external service which we can access.
+BSS do support students with a Statement of SEN or EHCP who are experiencing difficulty with their schooling and whose behaviour is putting their school place at risk.
 However, we can pay for additional support for other students should the need arise.

 We have a long and well-established association with many of the businesses in New Mills and its surrounding areas.
-The Business Breakfast Club provides an opportunity for local employers to liaise with the school to develop two-way support and provide essential communication links.
+Work placements are provided by local business for some students as part of their educational provision.